msm8916-mainline/lk2nd/README.md

     and expert users.
 In this case, it is the "first" bootloader responsible for loading the main operating system.

-This repository is a fork of the [original open-source bootloader from Qualcomm](https://git.codelinaro.org/clo/la/kernel/lk) (tag `LA.FIXME`), which is a heavily modified version of the [Little Kernel Embedded Operating System].
+This repository is a fork of the [original open-source bootloader from Qualcomm](https://git.codelinaro.org/clo/la/kernel/lk/-/tree/lk.lnx.1.0.r54-rel), which is a heavily modified version of the [Little Kernel Embedded Operating System].

 ## Supported SoCs and devices